Commelina diffusa: Distribution and habitat

-The plant is present in tropical and subtropical locations worldwide.
-It can be found throughout much of southern China, specifically in the provinces of Guangdong, southwestern Guangxi, southwestern Guizhou, Hainan, southeastern Xizang and southeastern Yunnan.
-In Japan the plant has been reported from Yakushima off Kyūshū and is also present in the Ryukyu Islands from Amami Ōshima southwards.
+C. diffusa is present in tropical and subtropical locations worldwide.
+It can be found throughout much of southern temperate and subtropical China, specifically in the provinces of Guangdong, southwestern Guangxi, southwestern Guizhou, Hainan, southeastern Tibet and southeastern Yunnan.
+Within China, it can be found at sea level up to 2,100 metres (6,889 feet), typically being associated with forests, thickets, stream banks and open, humid habitats.

+In Japan, the plant has been reported from Yakushima, off Kyūshū, and is also present in the Ryukyu Islands (from Amami Ōshima southwards).

+In the West Indies, it is a common weed that is especially associated with roadsides, moist ditches and wasteland, where it can be found from sea level to 1,050 metres.
+C. diffusa is originally native to the Caribbean Islands, including much of Puerto Rico and several of the U.S. Virgin Islands (including Saint Croix, Saint Thomas and Tortola).

-It is native in parts of the West Indies, including much of Puerto Rico and several of the Virgin Islands such as Saint Croix, Saint Thomas and Tortola.
-It has also been introduced to the southeastern United States where it is present from Maryland in the north, west to Missouri and south to Texas and Florida.
-It has also been introduced to Hawaii, where it is a common and quickly spreading weed.
+In the United States, it is also typical of disturbed locations, such as gardens, cultivated areas and lawns, but can also be found in woods, near creeks and other moist, partially-shaded areas.
+It has been introduced to the eastern and southeastern United States, where it is present from Maryland in the north, west to Missouri and south to Texas and Florida.
+It has also been introduced to Hawaii, where it is a common and quickly-spreading weed.
 The variety C. diffusa var. gigas has been introduced to Florida.

-In China it can be found from sea level up to 2100 metres, and is typically associated with forests, thickets, stream banks and other open and humid habitats.
-In the West Indies it is a common weed that is especially associated with roadsides, moist ditches and waste places and it can be found from sea level to 1050 metres.
-In the United States it is also typical of disturbed locations, such as gardens, cultivated areas and lawns, but can also be found in woods and other moist situations.
+The plant is commonly observed in California, mainly as a seasonal perennial, where it reseeds each fall and reappears in the spring, generally after periods of rain.
+It is most commonly seen in the Southern Californian counties of Los Angeles, Orange, San Diego, Santa Barbara, and Ventura.
+Given this distribution, it is likely also present south of the US-Mexico Border, as well.